Kenny-Hui/HK_ATS/README.md

 ```

 ### [dsdtimer]
-Most train has an vigilance device (DVS on MTR SP1900).
+Most train has an vigilance device (Also called DVS on MTR SP1900).
 After a certain period of inactivity, the alarm will sound.
-If the driver does not take action, the device will automatically apply brake.
+If the driver does not take action, the device can automatically apply brake.
-**resettimerkey** - Key to reset the Idle Timer (key0, key1 etc.)
+**resettimerkey** - Key to reset the Vigilance Device Timer (key0, key1 etc.)
-**dsdtimerlimit** - Time before exceeding the DSD time limit (in second)
+**dsdtimerlimit** - Time before exceeding the Vigilance Device time limit (in second)
 **dsdtimerbrake** - Second before applying brake after exceeding the DSD time limit (0 to disable brake action)
-**disableontrainstop** - Whether to disable DSD when the train is stopped (1 to disable DSD on train stop)
+**disableontrainstop** - Whether to disable Vigilance Device timer when the train is stopped (1 to disable DSD on train stop)
 **resetondoormove** - Whether to reset the timer when a door opened (1 to reset the timer when door opened)
-**resetonnotchmove** = Whether to reset the timer when driver switch to another notch, or if another reverser is set (1 to reset the timer)
+**resetonnotchmove** - Whether to reset the timer when driver switch to another notch, or if another reverser is set (1 to reset the timer)
+**dsdtimerexceededsound** - The SoundIndex played when the Vigilance Device timeout exceeded
+**dsdtimerbrakesound** - The SoundIndex played when the Vigilance Device applies brake

 #### Example:
 ```
 [dsdtimer]
-; Key to reset the Vigilance Device Timer resettimerkey = key0
+; Key to reset the Vigilance Device resettimerkey = key0

-; After 20 second, the Vigilance Device will be triggered dsdtimerlimit = 20
+; Time before exceeding the Vigilance time limit (in second) dsdtimerlimit = 20

-; The train will apply emergency brake on 5 second after the Vigilance Device is triggered dsdtimerbrake = 5
+; Second before applying brake after exceeding the Vigilance time limit (0 to disable brake action) dsdtimerbrake = 5

-; Don't start the timer if the train is fully stopped disableontrainstop = 1
+; Whether to disable/reset the Vigilance device when the train is stopped (1 to disable/reset on train stop) disableontrainstop = 1

-; When the door is opened/closed, reset the Vigilance Device timer resetondoormove = 1
+; Whether to reset the timer when a door opened (1 to reset the timer when door opened) resetondoormove = 1

-; Reset the DSD timer when moving the reverser, or the power/brake notch resetonnotchmove = 1
+; Whether to reset the timer when driver switch to another notch, or if another reverser is set (1 to reset the timer) resetonnotchmove = 1

+; The SoundIndex played when the Vigilance Device timeout exceeded dsdtimerexceededsound = 224

+; The SoundIndex played when the Vigilance Device applies brake dsdtimerbrakesound = 219
 ```

 ### [beacon]